luan-brav0/comic-mono-NF-complete/README.md

 # comic-mono-NF-complete
 A legible monospace font... the very typeface you’ve been trained to recognize since childhood.
-This font is a fork of [dtinth](https://github.com/dtinth)'s [Comic Mono](https://github.com/dtinth/comic-mono-font) (version 1).
+This font is a fork of [dtinth](https://github.com/dtinth)'s [Comic Mono](https://github.com/dtinth/comic-mono-font).

 <p class="website-hidden">
   <a href="https://dtinth.github.io/comic-mono-font/">